Chief Executive Officer

 Curtis received his Medical Degree from Emory University School of Medicine, his Master's Degree in Business Administration from Kennesaw State University and a Law Degree from Georgia State University.
 He also attended Georgia Institute of Technology.

-Senior Vice President / Chief Nursing Officer
+Executive Vice President / Chief Nursing Officer

 Rhonda A. Scott, PhD, RN, CS